 WARNING!
 Risk of Fire!
-You MUST use screws to fasten offset/returns to chimney sections to keep the chimney parts from twisting.
+You MUST use screws (provided) to fasten offset/returns to chimney sections to keep the chimney parts from twisting.
 Failure to do so could cause fire.

 - Fasten offset/returns to chimney sections.
+Insert the screws (provided) through the predrilled holes.
 Do NOT penetrate inner flue. - Secure chimney returns with hanger straps provided; fasten to studs or joists. - Vertical straight runs of chimney must be supported every 35 ft (10.7 m).